karlyndiary/DA-Cheatsheet/Tableau/[15] Calculations/[01] Aggregate Calculations.md

   - Doesn't aggregate data
   - Stores data in the data source
   - Example: Price * Quantity = Revenue

+- Aggregate Calculations:
   - Aggregation will happen in the visualization view, sum[Revenue]

+- LOD Expressions
   - Control LOD = {Fixed category: sum[Revenue]}
-    - Category A has 3 products of revenue, 40, 60, 20 -> since its fixed category -> it will sum of these up -> 120
+    - Category A has 3 products of revenue, 40, 60, and 20 -> since its a fixed category -> it will sum these up -> 120

+- Table Calculations
   -